High Risk Merchant Account With Multi-Currency Gateway. Elevated Risk Card Processing Solution.

 - limiting the per Item ticket size.
 When a merchant fills a merchant account application, then he mentions these.
 Lowest ticket size.
 Highest ticket Size.
 Transactions per month.
 Monthly sales volume.
 Based on these values the processor limits the per ticket size.
 Credit card processors also set the merchant’s sales forecasts for internal use.
 The account may go on hold if the merchant experiences a spike in any of the projected values.

 - No Virtual terminal or Moto Panel.
 In the US and EU, low risk merchants may get Virtual Terminal.
-Processors generally do not offer virtual terminal for high risk merchant accounts.
+Processors generally do not offer virtual terminal for high risk merchant account.
 This helps the processors to reduce fraudulent transactions to a great extent.

 - Fixed Monthly Sales Volume.
 Payment service providers fix a monthly sales volume as per the profile of the merchant.
 Merchants cant accept orders over an approved monthly volume.
 If your business gets a very high volume of sales then use more then one merchant account.
 Split the volume on separate accounts. .
 If merchants exceed monthly capping, then more transactions may not go through.